Akhiledadan/pRFModel_spatialFrequency/README.md

 ret

-This will open gui.
+This will open GUI.
 There are different parameters that can be changed.
 For now, you can press OK